magao-x/handbook/observers/geninfo.rst

 If your paper includes data obtained using MagAO-X (whether on-sky or in the lab) please include the following acknowledgements:

     We are very grateful for support from the NSF MRI Award #1625441.
 The Phase II upgrade program is made possible by the generous support of the Heising-Simons Foundation.
-The development of CACAO is supported by NSF Award #2410616.
+MagAO-X uses the CACAO software package, which is supported by NSF Award #2410616.

 For papers that include on-sky data, please follow `these guidelines <https://carnegiescience.edu/instrumentation/our-telescopes/magellan/magellan-attribution>`_ :